Your Privacy is protected.

 So you can see here, tyrosine we support both the beginning and intermediary nutrients to help dopamine get converted.
 And again, we can stress out our dopamine because it can go to adrenaline.

 Reasons that Drive Neurochemicals Out of Balance

 Dopamine really goes up when we eat a lot of sugar.
 So a lot of people artificially stimulate and burn out their dopamine through sugar.
 Dopamine is also the focus and the I-love-you neurochemical and serotonin is your mood, as you’re happy neurochemical.
-We need serotonin to feel happy, to feel fulfilled, and typically we need a combination of them together and they function and dysfunction together.
+We need serotonin to feel happy, to feel fulfilled.
+Typically, we need a combination of them together and they function and dysfunction together.
 They’re like brother and sister.
 It’s very rare that we just only treat dopamine or only treat for serotonin because of the fact that this enzyme here can create deficiencies.
-So we’ll usually–we’ll usually use them together as a team.
+So we’ll usually use them together as a team.

 Now you can see down here we have this quinolinate pathway here.
 Without enough B6, we’re going to convert a lot of our tryptophan into quinolinate, which is inflammatory.
 Now if we have enough B6, we can actually block this pathway from even happening.
 We can block it and we can make tryptophan go more this way, but we can also bypass that by giving 5-HTP.

 So if you’re inflamed, be careful of taking tryptophan by itself because you can actually drive this quinolinate pathway which is more inflammatory.
 So we want to get 5-HTP.
 If we give tryptophan, we want to give B6 with it and we always want to give B6 together in any brain program.
 Again, if you’re just doing the aminos and you’re not getting the B6, then you’re really missing the boat on that.